AOYW/behavioral_research/CTB_survey/README.md

 `${e://Field/CTBFirst}` = a randomizer for order of the survey, CTB comes first (1) vs Titration comes first (0)

+`${e://Field/CTBSingle}` = a randomizer for CTB version of the survey, all CTB questions on single page(1) vs on separate pages (0)

 `${e://Field/earlyIsNow}` = a boolean indicating early period is now (T)/in the furture (F), for controlling whether certain questions show up

 `${e://Field/hasEntered}` = a boolean indicating income for 1 year from now has been entered in the previous loop, skips the same question if so

+`${e://Field/hasEnteredNow}` = a boolean indicating current income has been entered in the previous loop, skips the same question if so

 #### Implicit (Used in code but not in survey flow)